mhnaufal/see-plus-plus/README.md

 1. **Map**

+   Maps are always sorted according to the **key**.
+It means that even we randomly insert our key-value pairs, the C++ map will automatically sort it based on the key.
    In modern C++ (C++11), we can define and access elements inside map using different signature as follows:
     - **Define**
        ```c++